Ben Goldsmith: Environmental activity

+As a non-executive director of DEFRA, Goldsmith played a leading role in the design and passing of the Agriculture Act 2020.
+The Act replaces unconditional subsidies for farming, under the EU's Common Agriculture Policy, with a new Environmental Land Management Scheme which rewards farmers directly for the stewardship and restoration of soil and nature.

-In 2019 Goldsmith was one of the first funders to support Beaver Trust, set up by James Wallace, Chris Jones, Iain Beath and Nicky Saunter, a new national British charity for beavers and helped drive government policy to recognise beavers as a native species and give them protected status in England in 2022."
+In 2019, Goldsmith was one of the first funders to support Beaver Trust, a new national charity for beavers.
+Goldsmith helped to advance government policy to recognise beavers as a native species and give them legal protected status in England in 2022."
 Working with James Wallace of the Beaver Trust, in 2021 Goldsmith helped instigate a progressive nature restoration programme, a farm payment scheme 'Woodlands for Water' to pay landowners to create thousands of hectares of new woodland buffers along rivers through a partnership between Defra, Forestry Commission and four NGOs, National Trust, Woodland Trust, Rivers Trust and Beaver Trust."

-In 2021 Goldsmith established the Nattergal real estate company with Sir Charles Burrell and Peter Davies.
+In 2021, he established the Nattergal real estate company with Sir Charles Burrell and Peter Davies.
 The aim of Nattergal is to acquire agriculturally marginal land on which to facilitate nature recovery at scale using rewilding, based upon the learning of over 20 years at Knepp Wildland, while demonstrating a sustainable financial return.
 Nattergal's first site is Boothby Lodge Farm, a 605 hectare low grade arable farm in Lincolnshire."

+In 2021, Goldsmith persuaded London Mayor Sadiq Khan to establish the Rewilding London taskforce.
+Upon his appointment as vice chair of the new taskforce, Goldsmith said, "From green rooftops to pocket parks, nest boxes for peregrines and swifts, rewiggling streams and reintroducing long lost native species, our plan is to weave wild nature back through the very fabric of our city."

 Politics

-Goldsmith is a long-standing funder of the Green Party, including giving £20,000 in 2004 to the UK Green Party and again prior to the 2010 General Election in which Caroline Lucas became Britain's first elected Green Member of Parliament.
-In subsequent years, Goldsmith has also contributed to the UK Conservative Party as well as individual candidates like Conservative MP Michael Gove and the so-called "Notting Hill set of Conservative modernisers".
+Goldsmith has been a funder of the Green Party, including giving £20,000 in 2004 to the UK Green Party and again prior to the 2010 General Election, in which Caroline Lucas became Britain's first elected Green Member of Parliament.
+In subsequent years, Goldsmith has also contributed to the UK Conservative Party as well as individual candidates including Conservative MP Michael Gove and the so-called "Notting Hill set of Conservative modernisers".

-Goldsmith is chair of the Conservative Environment Network (CEN) which was founded in 2010.
-The CEN seeks to raise the issue of environmental protection on the agenda of the UK Conservative Party.
-By 2021 the CEN parliamentary caucus had grown to comprise more than 130 MPs.
+He is chair of the Conservative Environment Network (CEN), which he co-founded in 2010.
+The CEN seeks to raise the issue of environmental protection up the agenda of the UK Conservative Party.
+By 2021, the CEN parliamentary caucus had grown to comprise more than 130 MPs.

 At a talk at the UK Centre for Jewish Life in 2013, Goldsmith said that a Zionist is simply someone who believes that the Jews have a right to have their own state in Israel, and therefore described himself as an "ardent Zionist."

-In 2016 he campaigned for his brother Zac Goldsmith who was running for mayor of London.
+In 2016, he campaigned for his brother Zac Goldsmith, who was running for mayor of London.

 Goldsmith was a key signatory to a petition sent to Prime Minister Theresa May and Michael Gove urging them to ban all crop spraying and pesticide use in UK rural residential areas.